chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 TODO: video of picture of success
 - use anywhere in the world (cloud, hybrid, on-premise)
 - use almost any llm in the world
+- Show example of how many releases from mdBook and aichat - newest models
 - keep your data safe (local if needed and protected by your intranet)
+- can run AI locally as well

 Here are the details discussed in the above video.